 Over time, if left, all of the plating will wear away from a piece of white gold to reveal the natural colour.
 Your options are:

 - Go au natural and embrace the natural colour – have your rings cleaned and polished up and they will be bright, shiny and beautifully white, just a slightly warmer tone of white than they were originally!
 White stones like diamonds stand out more in natural white gold because the colours contrast, whereas diamonds set in platinum or rhodium plated white gold give an all over sparkle as they are similar in hue.
 If you like this look, let the white gold shine in its natural glory.
 The warmer tone might even suit your skin tone better!
-The beautiful ring below is 18ct white gold set with a white diamond – notice how the diamond is a different tone of white so it stands out nicely from the metal of the setting.
+The beautiful ring below is 9ct white gold set with a white diamond – notice how the diamond is a different tone of white so it stands out nicely from the metal of the setting.

 - Have your ring re-plated every now and then.
 Each person’s experience will vary with how long it takes for the rhodium plating to wear away and need re-doing but each time you want it brought back to bright white, you will need to hand your ring back to your jeweller and they will re-polish it and plate it.
-It’s worth bearing in mind that polishing actually removes material from your jewellery so you will thin out your pieces more quickly if they are regularly repolished.
+It’s worth bearing in mind that polishing actually removes material from your jewellery so you will thin out your pieces more quickly if they are regularly re-polished.
 The plating process is a nasty one that uses horrible chemicals so it will have an environmental impact too.
 Cost wise, over the years you will most likely spend more in total on re-plating than purchasing platinum rings in the first case.

 There is so much confusion surrounding white gold but I hope this post helps shed some light on the mystery of tarnishing.
 If you’ve got any experience with white gold either being rhodium plated or in its natural colour, I’d love to hear your thoughts in the comments section below.